kailash-manasarovar/statement/docs/timeline/2022/september.md

 !!! warning "Lucía bullies Concha"
     - Throughout the year, Lucía bullies Concha in choir class; sarcastic comments, dirty looks to the rest of the class, etc.
-    - It's very embarrassing and I notice some of the other students are really angry about this.
+    - It's very embarrassing and I notice some of the other students are really angry and bored with this.
     - It's obvious Domingo is instructing Lucía to bully Concha.
+Why is anyone's guess.
+    - Is it because she acts as the go to person for any abuses by teachers as she will reveal to me when I reach out to her in July?

 ### Chamber music